mazelab/haraka-plugins/README.md

     SELECT quota, bytes FROM users WHERE domain = '%d' -> SELECT quota, bytes FROM users WHERE domain = 'test.dev'

+#### Hooks

+- rcpt_ok

 #### Limitations

 - To keep the mysql query as dynamical as it is we decided to only accept the full email as the authorization user
+- The plugin does not calculate the quota value iself.
+So a additional service/job is necessary for that.

 ----